bvanheukelom/reob/readme.md

 - Perform collection altering operations anywhere on the object graph

-- Strengthens encapsulation of objects by removing persistence logic from the domain logic
+- Strengthens encapsulation of objects by removing persistence logic from the domain objects

 - Atomicity over complex operations within one document